bra-fsn/passsage/README.md

 `stale-while-revalidate` are supported when present.

 On cache misses, the response is fetched from upstream and streamed to the client.
-With xs3lerator enabled, data fetching and S3 upload is handled by xs3lerator;
-Passsage only saves metadata (`.meta` and vary index).
-Without xs3lerator, Passsage uploads the data to S3 itself.
+Data fetching and S3 upload is handled by xs3lerator; Passsage only saves metadata (`.meta` and vary index).
 Responses are saved to S3 unless caching is disabled by policy or response headers (`Cache-Control: no-store` or `private`, or `Vary: *`).
 When `Vary` is present, cache keys include the `Vary` request headers so separate variants are stored and served.

-## Example production setup
+## Architecture

 A typical deployment uses Passsage as the TLS-terminating policy engine with xs3lerator handling all data transfer.
 On a cache hit, Passsage rewrites the